 Enter faults into an agreed fault management form (electronic) and dispatch to all required recipients.

 Update required PP documentation.

+Feedback to QM-PP on the adequacy/functionality of the reports and maps

 At conclusion of PP, document the results and outcomes of the project in consultation with ET-SBO.